-By adopting program principles, young people learn the skills to make positive choices and, as a result, are more motivated in school, confident in themselves and able to tackle life’s challenges.
+By adopting program principles, young people learn the skills to make positive choices and, as a result, are more motivated in school, confident in themselves, and able to tackle life’s challenges.

 Delivery models include direct facilitation from Youth Opportunities, and partial and full licenses, which involve upskilling teachers or community members to deliver the program under the support and guidance of Youth Opportunities.

-The measurement and analysis of our programs are as much a part of the delivery as the content itself, ensuring we have a meaningful effect on the lives of the young people.
+The measurement and analysis of our programs are as much a part of the delivery as the content itself, ensuring we have a meaningful effect on the lives of young people.

-of students report higher confidence
+have higher confidence

-improved their self-esteem
+improved their self-image

 are more motivated towards school